 As will be further discussed in Sec.~\ref{sec:pn}, computing $\cal G$ includes a number of approximations.
 We therefore introduce a parameter control loop that iteratively performs trial simulations, extracts their parameters at $t_T$, updates the initial parameters, and starts new simulations until achieving a predefined tolerance threshold.

-The full workflow is presented in Fig.~\ref{fig:eccflowchart}. \begin{enumerate} \item We begin with a user-selected set of target orbital parameters $\vec{\theta}_{\rm orb}{}_{,T}$ and spins $\vec{\chi}_{A,T}$ (Box 1). \item We calculate the SpEC input parameters for the $i=0$ iteration $\vec{\theta}_{\rm ID}^{\,(i)}$ based on Sec.~\ref{sec:updateforms} and set $\vec{\chi}_{A}^{\,(i)}(t=0) =\vec{\chi}_{A,T}$.
-Unless otherwise indicated, by default we start simulations at apastron (Box 2). \item We numerically evolve the system up to a time $5\pi/\Omega_0$.
-In practice this corresponds to roughly $3$ to $5$ orbits, depending on the eccentricity of the orbit (Boxes 3-4). \item We fit the numerical data for the orbital parameters $\vec{\theta}_{\rm orb}^{\,(i)}$ and read off the spins $\tilde{\chi}_{A}^{\,(i)}(t=t_T)$ (Box 5). \item If the orbital parameters $\vec{\theta}_{\rm orb}^{\,(i)}$ are not equal to the target parameters $\vec{\theta}_{\rm orb,\,T}{}$ within some tolerance (Box 6), we update the input parameters with Eqs.~\eqref{newOmega0}-\eqref{newD0} and the spins with Eq.~\eqref{rotation_BHNR} (Box 7) and start a new simulation (Box 3). \item Once the eccentricity threshold is achieved (Box 6), we evolve the system to merger (Box 8). \end{enumerate}
+The full workflow is presented in Fig.~\ref{fig:eccflowchart}. \begin{enumerate} \item We begin with a user-selected set of target orbital parameters $\vec{\theta}_{\rm orb}{}_{,T}$ and spins $\vec{\chi}_{A,T}$ (box 1). \item We calculate the SpEC input parameters for the $i=0$ iteration $\vec{\theta}_{\rm ID}^{\,(i)}$ based on Sec.~\ref{sec:updateforms} and set $\vec{\chi}_{A}^{\,(i)}(t=0) =\vec{\chi}_{A,T}$.
+Unless otherwise indicated, by default we start simulations at apastron (box 2). \item We numerically evolve the system up to a time $5\pi/\Omega_0$.
+In practice this corresponds to roughly $3$ to $5$ orbits, depending on the eccentricity of the orbit (boxes 3-4). \item We fit the numerical data for the orbital parameters $\vec{\theta}_{\rm orb}^{\,(i)}$ and read off the spins $\tilde{\chi}_{A}^{\,(i)}(t=t_T)$ (box 5). \item If the orbital parameters $\vec{\theta}_{\rm orb}^{\,(i)}$ are not equal to the target parameters $\vec{\theta}_{\rm orb,\,T}{}$ within some tolerance (box 6), we update the input parameters with Eqs.~\eqref{newOmega0}-\eqref{newD0} and the spins with Eq.~\eqref{rotation_BHNR} (box 7) and start a new simulation (box 3). \item Once the eccentricity threshold is achieved (Box 6), we evolve the system to merger (box 8). \end{enumerate}

-We adopt the eccentricity threshold imposed by the initial implementation of the parameter control loop in SpEC aiming at vanishing eccentricity~\cite{Buonanno:2010yk}: $|e_T-e^{(i)}|\leq 7\times 10^{-4}$.
+For simplicity, we adopt the eccentricity threshold imposed by the initial implementation of the parameter control loop in SpEC aiming at vanishing eccentricity~\cite{Buonanno:2010yk}: $|e_T-e^{(i)}|\leq 7\times 10^{-4}$.
+This tolerance is set just below the eccentricity value for which spin-induced oscillations dominate the eccentricity-induced oscillations in $\dot{\Omega}$.
+Therefore, it is a sufficient constraint for a parameter control loop that relies on $\dot{\Omega}$.

 Even though we only set a tolerance threshold on the eccentricity, in practice we find that all orbital and spin parameters converge to their target value reasonably well.
 Adding further tolerance thresholds on spins or further orbital parameters is straightforward.
-Having established the iterative parameter update procedure, we turn to the post-Newtonian equations required for the fits and updates of Boxes 4 and 6.
+Having established the iterative parameter update procedure, we turn to the post-Newtonian equations required for the fits and updates of boxes 4 and 6.

-\subsection{Eccentric Post-Newtonian Dynamics}
+\subsection{Eccentric post-Newtonian dynamics}